Trenchant-ymz/Inferring-Passengers-Interactive-Choices/README.md

 To protect the privacy of passengers, we anonymize the card IDs as well as the plate numbers.

 ### An Example
-Taking the following data as an example:
+Based on the starting point and the destination, we divide data into 295 groups.
+All the passengers in the same group travel from the same grid to a same destination.
+Then in each group, we classify the data based on the time.
+Trajectories on the same day are put in a .csv file, while records on the same month are put in a folder.
+The specific data are as follows：

 | grid_id | key | route | time | type |	card | stage |
 | ------ | ------ | ------ |------ |------ |------ |------ |
 |1540 |	e48f2c2f72cc1767bcbaaafb10adeb3c |	B668 |	2016-09-05 07:23:13	| bus_on |	c33a35dff1b7643ddc1c28d48009b393 |	0 |
 |1540 |	e48f2c2f72cc1767bcbaaafb10adeb3c |	B668 |	2016-09-05 07:27:04 |	bus_off |	c33a35dff1b7643ddc1c28d48009b393 |	1 |

 There are seven attributes: *grid_id* indicates the grid coordinates; *key* represents the anonymized plate numbers of buses (when the transit mode is subway, it represents a subway station); *route* indicates a subway station or a but routes; *time* is the time slot the passenger taps the card; *type* indicates if the record is an event of getting aboard of a bus, or entering/leaving a subway station; *card* is the anonymized card_ID; *stage* represents the stage in the journey (starts from 0).

 Change Log
 -----